-Oh Boy, Alan Smithee directed a dream ensemble cast…
+Oh boy, Alan Smithee directed a dream ensemble cast…

-A year after this, often actor and sometimes director Dennis Hopper earned acclaim at Cannes for his for his first stab at directing movies.
-This in 1969 for Easy Rider (1969) a film he also starred in where he won a Cannes Film Festival Award for Best First Work.
+A year after this, often actor and sometimes director Dennis Hopper earned acclaim at Cannes for his first stab at directing movies.
+This was in 1969 for Easy Rider (1969) a film he also starred in where he won a Cannes Film Festival Award for Best First Work.
 Just over 20 years later, Dennis Hopper made his film project Catchfire (1990).

 Both these reasons led to Hopper suing the then bankrupt film company.
-He was given the right to rename the film’s director as Alan Smithee for this film.
-This after Hopper proved he had no creative control over his finished project.
+He was given the right to rename the film’s director Alan Smithee for this film.
+This was after Hopper proved he had no creative control over his finished project.
 However just to confuse things, this edited film was released in theatres as Backtrack in America and Catchfire in the UK and the rest of Europe.
-Dennis Hopper released a Directors Cut of this movie also naming it Backtrack two years later.
+Dennis Hopper released a Director’s Cut of this movie also naming it Backtrack two years later.

 Backtrack tells of Anne (Jodie Foster), an artist who makes art writing challenging statements and displaying them on LED screens.
 After discussing the publicity for her upcoming exhibition, she gets a flat tyre on her journey home.
 She walks home and on her journey she witnesses a double murder by some mobsters, headed by Carelli (Joe Pesci) and his men.
 They spot her observing them and shoot, as she makes a run for it but.. luckily she gets a lift home.